uasal/uasal_development_guide/source/python/configuration_management.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The current set of configuration repositories are focused on the Space Telescope Pathfinder (STP, aka Pearl) mission.
-It is anticipated that a new set will be created for the Ultramarine (aka Lazuli) mission that will follow the same structure.
+The current set of configuration repositories are focused on the Space Telescope Pathfinder (STP) mission.
+It is anticipated that a new set will be created for the Ultramarine mission that will follow the same structure.
 However, it is important to note that the infrastructure is easily expandable to other projects and also local hardware setups.
 Examples include the phase retrieval testbench or